blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

   --description "Greeting sample built with hexagonal architecture" \
   --package-name io.github.blueprintplatform.greeting \
   --layout hexagonal \
-  --enforcement strict \
+  --guardrails strict \
   --sample-code basic \
   --dependency web
 ```

-Strict enforcement is enabled from the start.
+Strict guardrails mode is enabled from the start.
-All architectural rules are **generated**, not handwritten.
+All architectural rules are **generated from profiles**, not handwritten.

 ---